Quadrics in arithmetic statistics: Proof of Theorem for .

 Write $V(\Z)^{\Delta\neq 0} := \{F\in V(\Z) : \Delta(F)\neq 0\}$ and (Here we deviate from Ruth, and indeed Bhargava \cite{chapterthree-bhargava-thesis} and Bhargava-Shankar \cite{chaptertwo-bhargava-shankar-2-selmer}, in using the superscript $\mathrm{nontriv.}$ instead of $\mathrm{irred.}$, since in our view it is misleading to call these irreducible.)
 That is, $V(\Z)^{\mathrm{nontriv.}}$ is the subset of $V(\Z)$ consisting of binary quartic forms with no root in $\P^1(\Q)$ --- i.e., those binary quartics that do not have a linear factor defined over $\Q$.

 Write and $Y(\Z)^\nontriv := Y(\Z)\cap V(\Z)^\nontriv$.
 We note that our $Y(\Z)$ and $Y(\Z)^\nontriv$ play the role of Ruth's $Y$ and $Y^{\mathrm{irr.}}$, respectively.
-Similarly, for $M\in \Z^+$ and $F_0\in V(\Z/M)$, write and $Y_{F_0\pmod*{M}}(\Z)^\nontriv := Y_{F_0\pmod*{M}}(\Z)\cap V(\Z)^\nontriv$.
+Similarly, for $M\in \Z^+$ and $F_0\in V(\Z/M)$, write and $Y_{F_0\pmods{M}}(\Z)^\nontriv := Y_{F_0\pmods{M}}(\Z)\cap V(\Z)^\nontriv$.

 Write, for $S\subseteq V(\Z)$, where we have disambiguated the action of $\lambda$ (which should really be the action of $\smalltwobytwo{\lambda}{0}{0}{\lambda}$) by writing $\lambda\cdot \id$ for clarity.
-We note that this is different from Ruth's (and indeed Bhargava's) notation precisely because we have smoothed using $\alpha$ and $\beta$ rather than simply $\mathbbm{1}_{G_0}$ --- though the reader may well imagine that $\phi\sim \mathbbm{1}_{G_0\cdot L}$, in which case $\#_\phi|B(u, t, \lambda, X)\cap S|\sim \#|\lambda\cdot n_u\cdot a_t\cdot G_0\cdot L\cap S|$.
+We note that this is different from Ruth's (and indeed Bhargava's) notation precisely because we have smoothed using $\alpha$, $\beta$, and $\mu$ rather than simply $\mathbbm{1}_{G_0}$ --- though the reader may well imagine that $\phi\sim \mathbbm{1}_{G_0\cdot L}$, in which case $\#_{\phi,\mu}|B(u, t, \lambda, X)\cap S|\sim \#|\lambda\cdot n_u\cdot a_t\cdot G_0\cdot L\cap S|$.

-Just as in Section $2.2$ of Ruth's \cite{chapterthree-ruth's-thesis}, we find that the problem reduces to controlling $\#_\phi|B(u, t, \lambda, X)\cap Y_{F_0\pmod*{M}}(\Z)^\nontriv|$.
+Just as in Section $2.2$ of Ruth's \cite{chapterthree-ruth's-thesis}, we find that the problem reduces to controlling $\#_{\phi,\mu}|B(u, t, \lambda, X)\cap Y_{F_0\pmods{M}}(\Z)^\nontriv|$.
 We do this with the following two lemmas.\footnote{Note that Lemma \ref{the bulk estimate} matches Ruth's Proposition $2.3.1$ in form, except that we have included a congruence condition in order to sieve to locally soluble forms --- Ruth overlooks doing this in his circle method analysis.
-We note also that Ruth overlooks a factor of the form $\sigma_\infty(u, t, \lambda, X)$ (specifically he overlooks the dependence on both $\lambda$ and $X$ --- on page $12$ of \cite{chapterthree-ruth's-thesis} he states that the condition $|J(v)| < X$ is superfluous once $\lambda\ll X^{\frac{1}{24}}$, thus one can drop it --- this is false, since his definition of his $\mathcal{F}'$ depends on a parameter $C'$ and were this to be the case the Selmer average would also grow with $C'$, rather than be $3$).}
+We note also that Ruth overlooks a factor of the form $\sigma_\infty(u, t, \lambda, X)$ (specifically he overlooks the dependence on both $\lambda$ and $X$: on page $12$ of \cite{chapterthree-ruth's-thesis} he states that the condition $|J(v)| < X$ is superfluous once $\lambda\ll X^{\frac{1}{24}}$, thus one can drop it --- this is false, since his definition of his $\mathcal{F}'$ depends on a parameter $C'$ and were this to be the case the Selmer average would also grow with $C'$, rather than be $3$ --- one can think of our smoothing as solving this issue.
+Let us however emphasize here, lest our phrasing suggest otherwise, that such oversights are not out of the ordinary in original works like Ruth's, and that we hope we have made clear the accuracy of the idea contained therein.).}

 \begin{lem}[The "tail" estimate.]
 Let Then: \end{lem}

 \begin{lem}[The "bulk" estimate.]
 Let $M\in \Z^+$ and $F_0\in V(\Z/M)$.
 Let Then:

 where and \end{lem} We have written $\sigma_\infty(u, t, \lambda, X)$ despite the function being independent of $u$ and $t$ (via $v\mapsto n_u\cdot a_t\cdot v$) for notational convenience.